 It's no secret that walking in nature is good for body and soul, with the benefits of forest bathing earning it a huge following across the world.
-Whether you live near the ocean, forest or want to take in the sights of your hometown, walking gives us space to think, gets our joints moving, and allows us to breathe in some fresh air.
-Nordic walking poles cost around $30 / £30 and you will also need a good pair of walking shoes (check out our guide to the best women's walking shoes if you're in the market for a new pair).
+Whether you live near the ocean, or forest or want to take in the sights of your hometown, walking gives us space to think, gets our joints moving, and allows us to breathe in some fresh air.
+Nordic walking poles cost around £30 and you will also need a good pair of walking shoes (check out our guide to the best women's walking shoes if you're in the market for a new pair).
 Then it's worth getting in touch with a Nordic Walking instructor to find out about walking routes near you.
 This is also a great hobby for couples if you want to start with a companion.
-You can find out more (opens in new tab) at Nordic Walking UK.
+You can find out more at Nordic Walking UK.

 3. Wild swimming

-Wild swimming—also called open-water swimming—has been rising in popularity for a few years now, making it one of the best hobbies for women if you're looking to take up something physical, invigorating—and maybe a little out of your comfort zone.
+Wild swimming - also called open-water swimming - has been rising in popularity for a few years now, making it one of the best new hobbies to try if you're looking to take up something physical, invigorating - and maybe a little out of your comfort zone.
 There are plenty of health benefits of cold-water swimming, including an instant mood boost, increased fitness levels and better circulation.
 Cold water swimming also makes it on our list of the best hobbies for women in their 30s though it really is all-ages.